-(1) This column assumes a change-in-control occurs on December 31, 2009 followed immediately thereafter by a termination of the executive's employment on the same date by the Company without cause or by the executive for good reason.
+(1) This column assumes a change-in-control occurs on December 31, 2011 followed immediately thereafter by a termination of the executive's employment on the same date by us without cause or by the executive for good reason.

-(2) Based on the difference between the exercise price of unvested stock options that accelerate upon the relevant event and the closing price of the Company's Common Stock on the Nasdaq Global Market on December 31, 2009, which was \$3.57.
+(2) Based on the difference between the exercise price of unvested stock options that accelerate upon the relevant event and the closing price of our Common Stock on the NASDAQ Global Market on December 31, 2011, which was \$3.87.